Trust Pilot Reviews

 LED Chip Lifespan

 LED chips are rated using L70 measurements – the hours required for light output to degrade to 70% of initial lumens.
 Quality chips typically achieve 50,000 to 100,000 hours L70 ratings.
 Chip longevity depends on operating conditions.
 Manufacturers can drive LEDs at full capacity for maximum light output or reduce power for extended life.
-Quality manufacturers balance output with longevity by using adequate numbers of chips rather than overdriving fewer chips.
+Quality manufacturers balance output with longevity by using an adequate number of chips rather than overdriving fewer chips.
 Heat management critically affects LED life.
 Better thermal design and heat sinking extend chip life significantly.
 This explains price differences between premium and economy LED products.

 Driver Lifespan

-LED drivers convert AC power to DC current at proper voltage and current levels.
+LED drivers convert AC power to DC at proper voltage and current levels.
 Quality drivers from manufacturers like Meanwell or Philips typically last 50,000 hours under normal operating conditions.
 Driver replacement becomes necessary before LED chips reach end-of-life in many installations.
-Quality fixtures design easily accessible drivers for straightforward replacement when needed.
+Quality fixtures with easily accessible drivers for straightforward replacement when needed.
 Marketing claims of extremely long LED life often ignore driver limitations.
 A fixture claiming 200,000-hour LED life with a 50,000-hour driver requires driver replacement during the fixture’s service life.
 Realistic expectations include 10+ years of service from quality LED products, with potential driver replacement extending total fixture life well beyond that timeframe.

 Understanding LED Dimming